csiro-data-school/sql-intro/_episodes/06-null.md

 we must use a special test `IS NULL`:

 ~~~
-SELECT * FROM Visited WHERE dated IS NULL;
+SELECT * FROM Visit WHERE dated IS NULL;
 ~~~
 {: .sql}